We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - live coaching support

 - access to an exclusive community

 - weight tracking

-In addition to all the features listed above, Noom provides daily lessons on psychology, food, and habit formation in the form of articles or interactive quizzes.
+In addition to all the features listed above, Noom provides daily lessons, in the form of articles or interactive quizzes, on:

 WW, on the other hand, offers an incentive program called WellnessWins, which allows you to earn points for completing tasks within the app.
 You can then exchange these points for prizes or fruit and veggie donations for families in need.

 Both apps are available on Apple and Android devices.

 WW is available in more than 15 countries.
 Noom is available in countries with access to the Apple App Store or Google Play Store, but not in: